Putin to pardon jailed tycoon Khodorkovsky

 Asked about former NSA contractor Edward Snowden, whom Russia has granted asylum, Putin insisted that Moscow isn't controlling him and hasn't tried to learn his secrets.

-He argued that any revelations published by Snowden must have come from materials he provided before landing in Russia, and reaffirmed that Moscow made providing refuge to Snowden conditional on his halting what Putin called his anti-American activities.
+He argued that any revelations published by Snowden must have come from materials he provided to journalists before landing in Russia.
+He reaffirmed that Moscow made providing refuge to Snowden conditional on halting what Putin called his anti-American activities.

-Putin said he hasn't met with Snowden.
-He insisted that Russian security agencies haven't worked with him and have not asked him any questions related to NSA activities against Russia.
+Putin said he hasn't met with Snowden and insisted that Russian security agencies haven't worked with him or questioned him about NSA activities against Russia.

-The Kremlin sees Putin's annual press conference as key way to burnish Putin's father-of-the nation image.
+Putin's annual news conference is seen by the Kremlin as a key way to burnish Putin's father-of-the nation image.

 Journalists waved handwritten posters with names of their cities to attract Putin's eye.
 One succeeded by holding up a Yeti doll in a T-shirt with the name of her region, while another invited Putin to attend a party at her newspaper.

-Associated Press writer Laura Mills contributed to this report.
+Associated Press writers Laura Mills in Moscow and Frank Jordans in Berlin contributed to this report.